KevinJoiner/elasstic-ch-minefield/README.md

 ```

 ### cmd/es-ch
-This a main.go I am using to test various CH client code with the different libraies.
+This a main.go I am using to test various CH client code with the different libraries.

 ### internal/protbuf
-This contains random code from when we were investigating infering the schema from protobuf.
+This contains random code from when we were investigating inferring the schema from protobuf.